Sumukhabs/Employee-management-system/README.md

 2. or any IDE like Code Blocks etc...

 ## Steps:
-1.compile the given employee_management.cpp file.
+1.compile the given employee_management.cpp file
 2.Run the same file.

 ##### Note: